-Hedge Funds consist of a combination of investments in fund-of-funds, each managed by a single fund manager, as well as direct investments in single funds.
+Hedge funds consist of a combination of investments in fund-of-funds, each managed by a single fund manager, as well as direct investments in single funds.
 Fund-of-fund managers are free to invest in hedge funds that pursue multiple strategies to diversify risk and reduce volatility.
 These include relative value, event driven and tactical strategies and represent multiple core investment holdings.
 Single fund managers consist of multi-strategy investments including long/short equity, distressed debt, arbitrage, and credit instruments.
-At December 31, 2016, the total committed was \$41,050,000 of which all has been called.
+At December 31, 2017, the total committed was \$41,050,000, of which all has been called.
 This category also includes a multi-strategy fund invested in domestic equities traded on major stock exchanges.
-Two funds included in this category valued at a total of approximately \$19,847,000 have lock up periods expiring between November 2017 and October 2019, with annual redemptions thereafter.
-All other investments do not currently have any lock ups, gates or other redemption restrictions and quarterly liquidity is available upon 45-95 days' notice.
+Two funds included in this category valued at a total of approximately \$21,308,507 have lock-up periods expiring through October 2019, with annual redemptions thereafter.
+All other investments do not currently have any lock ups, gates or other redemption restrictions, and quarterly liquidity is available upon 45-95 days' notice.